Cameron-n/Alchemy/_posts/2025-09-17-Python-Webapp.md

 This removes the `0`'s and `1`'s that are still lingering around.
 These would otherwise display in the table under the effects headings.
 This should just leave what was the `2`'s, which we have already replaced with the actual effect names.

-Now, to sort the potions.
-Here, it gets a little complicated.
-We haven't yet combined the ingredient names with the effects.
-So, we need to sort each individually, then combine the results.
+We haven't yet combined the ingredient names with the effects or made sure each row is of the same length regardless of the number of ingredients or effects.

 *pages/[potion_database.py](https://github.com/Cameron-n/Morrowind-Alchemy/blob/main/pages/potion_database.py)*
 ```py